thila-267/DineWithChinese/README.md

 From an admin point of view, we can manage all new dishes and customer information.
 Only the admin will be able to add new dishes, delete a customer or thread and update customer details.
 Admin would also be able to see all customers registered on the site.

-We aimed to create a simple but effective dynamic e-commerce site that was database driven.
-However, when creating this site, difficulties did occur which were evaluated within our team and overcome through communication and planning.

 WEBSITE DOMAIN ADDRESS : https://dinewithchinese.000webhostapp.com/index.php